-Here’s 5 alternatives to the classic and common bullnose tile edge trim.
+Here are 5 alternatives to common bullnose tile edge trim.

 So if not bullnose, then what?
-Here’s 5 alternatives to the classic and common bullnose tile trim.
+Here are 5 alternatives to the classic and common bullnose tile trim.

 Natural Stone tile edge trim

-Natural stone, such as marble, granite, and travertine, can be polished so that the edges look finished.
-In some cases the edges may not even need polishing.
-But you can buy a few pieces of travertine and cut them down into smaller sizes.
-Not only an economical use of material but it can make for an elegant finished edge to your ceramic or porcelain wall tile.
+You can buy a few pieces of travertine and cut them down into smaller sizes.
+Not only is this an economical use of material but it can make for an elegantly finished edge to your ceramic or porcelain wall tile.

 Glass tile edge trim

 Glass is another material that naturally has a finished edge.
 Although, unlike natural stone, the edge is usually finished without any additional steps.

 There are a lot of different glass tiles available these days.

 Examples of glass tile that can be used as tile edge trim include: